Halo Original Soundtrack: Background

+Release

+The soundtrack was released on compact disc (CD) June 11, 2002.
+A special edition of the soundtrack was released on October 28, 2003, featuring a DVD with a trailer, demo movie, and high quality music for Halo 2.
+Laced Records is producing a vinyl edition of the soundtrack across two LPs on its own, or as part of a boxed set with the soundtracks to Halo 2 and 3, to be released in 2025.

 Reception

 Reception of the soundtrack was generally positive.
 IGN praised the soundtrack for its wide use of instruments: "Where other videogame scores tend to miss their mark when combining electronic and organic elements, O'Donnell and Salvatori seem to have found a rather stable balance between the two divergent sounds."
 They described the soundtrack as "one of the better videogame oriented musical experiences out there" and noted that playing the game is not required to enjoy the score.

 Reviewing for Monsters At Play, Michael Johnson called the soundtrack "66 minutes of orchestral goodness," citing the wide range of music covered as a strong point.
 Nuketown rated the soundtrack 9 out of 10, describing it as "a welcome and invigorating reminder of good times had blasting unstoppable alien hordes".
 The release went on to sell over 40,000 copies.

 Track listing

 All music was written and composed by Martin O'Donnell and Michael Salvatori.